Tucson, Arizona Weapons Crime Lawyers

 - Parole or probation violations through the possession of a firearm.

 - Unlawful discharge of a firearm at an occupied structure.

 - Misconduct involving weapons.

 - Possession of a deadly weapon on school grounds.

 - Aggravated assault and assault with the use of a deadly weapon.

-Call a Tucson weapons crime lawyer at (520) 252-4046 or contact our firm online to set up your free initial consultation.
+Call our Tucson weapons crime lawyers at (520) 252-4046 or contact our firm online to set up your free initial consultation.